 Booking with a travel agent

-You may need to check which company originally created your package holiday to see whether they are an ATOL holder.
+You may need to check which travel company originally created your package trip to see whether they are an ATOL holder.

 Am I ATOL protected if I book different parts of my trip with different companies?

 Not usually, unless your trip is sold as a package and you receive an ATOL Certificate confirming this.
 If you purchased the flight element of your trip with an ATOL holder, this part may be protected.

 Does ATOL cover booking made with travel agents?

 Travel agents often act on behalf for a number of companies, including ATOL holders.
 When you book an ATOL protected trip with an agent, it must tell you which ATOL holder is protecting your travel plans, and provide an ATOL Certificate when you pay.

 If you book just a flight, they must either issue you with a ticket straightaway or confirm your ATOL protection.